Tuition fees for studies, which are free of charge for Polish citizens*, shall not be collected from:

 Based on: the Law on Higher Education and Science dated 20th July 2018 (Journal of Laws from 2018, item 1668)

 *Please be informed that the University may charge fees for study programmes conducted in other languages than Polish from all students, both Polish nationals and foreigners.
+Moreover, tuition fees are required from all students who chose part-time study programmes.
 Please check all rules applying to specific programmes to know where the exemption from tuition fees is possible.